-After tornado, a teen grieves her 4-year-old friend
+After tornado, a teen serves her community while grieving her 4-year-old friend

 COOKEVILLE, Tenn. — Just three nights before the unimaginable happened,…